ros2/design/articles/060_ros_middleware_interface.md

 #### Reduce the number of middleware implementation specific packages

 One way to at least reduce the effort for building for different middleware implementations is to reduce the number of packages depending on the specific middleware implementation.
-This can, e.g., be achieved using the DynamicData API mentioned before.
+This can, for example, be achieved using the DynamicData API mentioned before.
 Since only a few packages need to be built for each middleware implementation it would be feasible to generate binary packages for them on the buildfarm.

 The user could then install (one | a few) binary package(s) for a specific middleware implementation together with its specific implementation of the mapping between the message specification and the DynamicData API.